Siamak-salimy/Biological_DataBase/README.md

 5. Reference Resources:</br> They serve as a reference for known biological entities, including genes, proteins, and pathways, helping researchers identify and study specific elements in their research

-Examples of well-known biological databases include GenBank, UniProt, the National Center for Biotechnology Information (NCBI), the Protein Data Bank (PDB), and many more, each specializing in different types of biological data.
-These databases play a crucial role in advancing biological research and bioinformatics by facilitating data sharing, collaboration, and exploration in the field of life sciences..</br>
+Examples of well-known biological databases include GenBank, UniProt, the National Center for Biotechnology Information (NCBI), the Protein Data Bank (PDB), and many more, each specializing in different types of biological data.</br> These databases play a crucial role in advancing biological research and bioinformatics by facilitating data sharing, collaboration, and exploration in the field of life sciences..</br>